iTjuana/itj-library/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ### Requirements for Contributing a Bug Fix

 - Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
 - The pull request must only fix an existing bug.
 To contribute other changes, you must use a different template.
-You can see all templates at <https://github.com/atom/.github/tree/master/.github/PULL_REQUEST_TEMPLATE>.
+You can see all templates at <https://github.com/iTjuana/itj-library/tree/main/.github/PULL_REQUEST_TEMPLATE>.
 - The pull request must update the test suite to demonstrate the changed functionality.
-For guidance, please see <https://flight-manual.atom.io/hacking-atom/sections/writing-specs/>.
 - After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.
-For more details, please see <https://github.com/atom/.github/tree/master/CONTRIBUTING.md#pull-requests>.
+For more details, please see <https://github.com/iTjuana/itj-library/blob/main/CONTRIBUTING.md#pull-requests>.

 ### Identify the Bug